experoinc/container-graph/README.md

 Container Graph is demo Dropwizard service that runs against [JanusGraph](janusgraph.org).

 # Building
-This demo application requires Java 8 and Maven 3.
+This demo application requires Java 8 and Maven.
 To build run:
 `mvn clean install`
 This will produce the following uberjar `target/container-graph-0.1.0.jar`.